Employment

 Global

-25 nationalities represented on staff
+25 nationalities represented among faculty & staff

 TCKs

-Many staff identify as Third Culture Kids
+Many identify as Third Culture Kids

 Mentors